Asphodelus albus: Distribution and habitat

 This plant is native to the Mediterranean area.
-It is commonly found in meadows and heathland of central Spain, southwest France, and along the southern Alps to the western Balkans up to an altitude of 2000 m.
-It is also found on the continent Africa, mainly in Libyan territory.
+It is commonly found in meadows and heathland of northern Portugal, central Spain, southwest France, and along the southern Alps to the western Balkans up to an altitude of 2000 m.
+It is also found on the African continent, mainly in Libyan territory.
 Soils with a high lime content are preferred.

 In culture

 White asphodel is a feature of the Asphodel Meadows.

 In Ancient Greece, white asphodel was associated with mourning and death.
 Its presence was held to facilitate the transition of the dead to Elysium.

 White asphodel is also known by the name of branched lily or king's spear.

 White asphodel roots were used as food staple in ancient Greece: According to Pliny the Elder, one plant could produce up to 80 tubers.
 Charles de L´ecluse wrote that he saw 200 tubers attached to one plant.
 Theophrastus mentioned that the roasted stalk and seeds could be used as food as well.
 Asphodel is supposed to have extended Epimenides life.
 The custom of planting graves in Greece with asphodel described in 1887 Macmillan's Magazine may have been to provide nourishment to the dead.

 It was introduced as an ornamental in England in 1551, and as of 1887 "extensively used in Algeria for the manufacture of alcohol".